 I mean, we're focused on 10% of what's going on here.

-But I mean, we still have a uranium-one scandal to deal with, you know, where America's uranium is handed over to the Russians and the monies that go back to the Clinton Foundation.
+But, I mean, we still have a Uranium One scandal to deal with, you know, where America's uranium is handed over to the Russians and the monies that go back to the Clinton Foundation.

 All right, just stay right there.

-Let me bring in attorney, civil liberties attorney, criminal rights attorney, David Schoen is also with us.
+Let me bring in attorney, civil liberties attorney, criminal rights attorney David Schoen is also with us.

-Uh, David, I want to get your initial thoughts on these hearings today.
+David, I want to get your initial thoughts on these hearings today.

-And I I don't think Trey Gowdy had a finer hour, or he'll be on TV tonight than he did today.
+And I don't think Trey Gowdy had a finer hour.

 However, I have to tell you, I am sitting here seething.

-There is so much ammunition on this guy, and so many missed opportunities so far.
+There is so much ammunition on this guy and so many missed opportunities so far.

 Remember, Strzok is a walking, talking, living embarrassment to every single FBI agent who ever served.

-They lied, they cheated, they deceived, they betrayed, and now we're supposed to believe that he didn't mean what he said, and he didn't say what he meant.
+And now we're supposed to believe that he didn't mean what he said and he didn't say what he meant.

-Um he had three themes today.
+He had three themes today.

-By the way, when I say they b all dropped the ball, the Democrats on the committee were an absolute disgrace to the country to prop up a guy like this and to not reflect outrage from day one.
+By the way, when I say they all dropped the ball, the Democrats on the committee were an absolute disgrace to the country to prop up a guy like this and to not reflect outrage from day one.

 It's not a Democratic or Republican issue.